Heavy police deployment to monitor New Year revelry in Mumbai

 Policemen in plain clothes will mingle in the crowds to prevent eve-teasing, he added.
 The police will also monitor crowded spots through 5,000-plus CCTV cameras while drone-cameras would be used to monitor the beaches.

-Both the Central and Western Railways have already announced four and eight extra services, respectively, on the suburban network on Tuesday night..
+Police personnel will also guard women coaches of local trains which will ply on Central Railway and Western Railway routes late night on Tuesday.
+Both the Central and Western Railways have already announced four and eight extra services, respectively, on the suburban network late night..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)